dirtystylus/eleventy-test/posts/philippines-japan-2023-part-2/index.md

 {% endvideoloop %}

 We arrived at Seven Commando beach and it was very quiet, mostly likely due to the rain.
-The rain eased up and we swam for a while—one of us even saw a sea snake, though I was glad that I didn’t witness that.
+The rain eased up and we swam for a while—a few of us even saw a sea snake, though I was glad that I didn’t witness that.

 ![A beach with palm trees fading into a foggy hillside.](phl-jpn-elnido-17.jpg)

-At this point we were pretty tired, jet lag was setting in, and we decided to skip a final stop and head back to the hotel.
+At this point we were pretty tired, jet lag and hunger were setting in, so we decided to skip a final stop and head back to the hotel.
 We hung out at the pool until it was time for dinner.

 ![Two beach chairs on a deck, looking out on an infinity pool.](phl-jpn-elnido-10.jpg)